 "It was an attack on our democracy and apparently from a variety of sources the same thing is happening again in connection with our midterms," said Johnson.
 "We have to think of cyber space as a battle space now, much like we would think of a kinetic battle space in traditional terms."

-At the time, the agency was debating whether its business was primarily about cyber defence and attack or the broader category of information warfare.
-The complexity of the information umbrella and constitutional protections convinced them to stick to the confines of cyber security.
+At the time, the agency was debating whether its business was primarily about cyber security or the broader category of information warfare.
+The complexity of the information umbrella and constitutional protections convinced them to stick to the confines of cyber.

-"The Russians went to door number two," he said.
+"The Russians went to door number two," said Hayden.
 "The Russians went to the information dominance bubble.
 And the apostle for this was the fella who's now chief of the general staff, Valery Gerasimov, who wrote half a dozen years back about modern war being contactless war using informational means against an adversary's target population.
 Not a bad description of what happened in 2016.

 New rules of cyber war

-Sir John Scarlett, the former chief of the British Secret Intelligence Service was at a security conference in Aspen, Colorado, when news broke of the DNC hack.
-His immediate reaction was" why is everybody so surprised?”
+Sir John Scarlett, the former chief of the British Secret Intelligence Service, was at a security conference in Aspen, Colorado, when news broke of the DNC hack.
+He recalls that his immediate reaction was "why is everybody so surprised?”

 "In the pre-cyber age, pre-internet age, attempts to interfere in our election systems were absolutely normal practice from the Soviet side in Europe," he said.
 "Every European country had that experience, but here in the United States, it seemed to cause great surprise."

 The changing code of conduct brought into question whether the private sector has the right to hack back in retaliation.
-Legally this would likely not be permitted as it would violate various domestic and international laws, but Johnson believes that this could change.
+Legally this would likely violate various domestic and international laws, but Johnson believes that this could change.

-Another question is, under what circumstance a cyber attack constitutes an act of war.
+Another question that the incident provoked was under what circumstance does a cyber attack constitutes an act of war?